APodolskiy/TPR-RNN-Torch/README.md

 For each task model was trained, here are test data evaluation results.
-Robust hyper-parameter search wasn't done and Adam is being used instead of NAdam from original implementation but results are quite similar to results obtained in the original paper.
+Robust hyper-parameter search wasn't done and Adam is being used instead of NAdam from original implementation but results are comparable to results obtained in the original paper.

 |  Task |  1  |  2  |  3  |  4  |  5  |  6  |  7  |  8  |  9  |  10 |  11 |  12 |  13 |  14 |  15 |  16 |  17 |  18 |  19 |  20 |
 |:-----:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|